What Are Exchange Traded Funds (ETFs) in India?

 Step 1: Choose a Platform

-Zerodha, Groww, and Upstox are some of the platform you can go for when opening an account.
+Zerodha, Groww, and Upstox are some of the platforms you can go for when opening an account.

 Step 2: Sign Up For a Demat Account

 Before proceeding to invest in ETFs, you need to have a demat account.
-Here you will be asked for KYC.
+You will be required to complete KYC.
 The platform’s interface and services might be new for you, so familiarise yourself first with it.

 Step 3: Explore Your Options

 Check different ETF options on your demat account that are suitable for your financial objectives and investment timeframe.
-Check factors like ETFs’ expense ratio, underlying asset, and liquidity, and choose the one that meets your needs.
+Check factors like ETFs’ expense ratios, underlying assets, and liquidity, and choose the one that meets your needs.

 Here is an example: